How to pay attention to your posture for powerful communications in the boardroom, webinar or conference

 Without careful intention, posture will often be well short of ideal.

-We often see what’s called “a collapsed posture”, which is when
+We often see what’s called “a collapsed posture”.

 According to Harvard Medical School, collapsed posture is often influenced by our modern habits of both work and leisure, such as working in front of a computer, slouching on a couch while watching TV, or looking down at a smartphone.